caleb531/play-song/README.md

 To play the songs you've queued, use the `playqueue` keyword.
 To clear the queue of all songs, use the `clearqueue` keyword.

+**Note:** At this time, Play Song does not support queueing for Apple Music playlists.

 ## Searching songs on Google

 For any of the above filters, choosing a result with the `ctrl` key held down